-On June 11, 2008 Prime Minister Stephen Harper made an apology in the House of Commons for the Canadian government’s removing Indigenous children from their parents and homes and placing them in residential schools.
-The goal was to forcibly assimilate succeeding generations of Indigenous children.
+On June 11, 2008 Prime Minister Stephen Harper apologized for the Canadian government’s removing Indigenous children from their parents and homes and placing them in residential schools.
 Also in 2008, the Truth and Reconciliation Commission of Canada (TRC) began its work, documenting the history and lasting impact on students and their families, and telling that story to all Canadians.
 The TRC reported in 2015.
-Harper’s remarks in 2008 had been drafted for him by a variety of speechwriters, but he reportedly reworked the speech entirely.
+Harper’s remarks were drafted for him by a variety of speechwriters, but he reportedly reworked the speech entirely.

 These objectives were based on the assumption Aboriginal cultures and spiritual beliefs were inferior and unequal.
 Indeed, some sought, as it was infamously said, “to kill the Indian in the child.”
 Today, we recognize that this policy of assimilation was wrong, has caused great harm, and has no place in our country.

 One hundred and thirty-two schools financed by the federal government were located in all provinces and territories with the exception of Newfoundland, New Brunswick and Prince Edward Island.
 Most schools were operated as “joint ventures” with Anglican, Catholic, Presbyterian or United churches.
 The government of Canada built an educational system in which very young children were often forcibly removed from their homes, often taken far from their communities.
 Many were inadequately fed, clothed and housed.
 All were deprived of the care and nurturing of their parents, grandparents and communities.
 First Nations, Inuit and Métis languages and cultural practices were prohibited in these schools.
 Tragically, some of these children died while attending residential schools and others never returned home.